nillith/xorshift256/readme.md

     rng.seed(some-seed);

-To generate a floating point value between (0, 1):
+To generate a floating point value in [0, 1):

     rng();
     // or:
     rng.next01();

-To generate a floating point value between (-1, 1):
+To generate a floating point value in (-1, 1):

     rng.next11();